Child Support Division: FAQs

 What fees will I have to pay if I receive the Nevada Debit Card?

-You will be subject to certain ATM and other transaction fees if you receive the Nevada Debit Card.
+You may be subject to certain ATM and other transaction fees if you receive the Nevada Debit Card.
 Generally, you can avoid fees by asking for cash back when purchasing items at participating stores.
-You will receive information regarding fees when the card is sent to you by JPMorgan Chase Bank.
+You will receive information regarding fees when the card is sent to you by the issuing bank.

 Will the card say that it is child support money?

 No. There is nothing on the card itself to indicate that the funds associated with the card are child support payments.
 The front of the card has the Visa logo and looks like a credit card.